u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 I'm especially looking for active scientists in different disciplines that want to share their perspectives on some of these ideas - through review, or follow-up interviews.

-_Thanks to Philip and Eamon for sanity checking this essay, and to anyone else on the internet who calls out something dumb I wrote :)!_
+_Thanks to [Philip Thomas](https://www.philipithomas.com/) and [Eamon Duede](https://eamonduede.com/) for sharing their feedback, and to anyone else on the internet who calls out something dumb I wrote :)!_